Albert0i/Redis7.2.4-Homebrew-ShardCluster/README.md

 docker-compose stop re2
 ```

-Terminal stop for a while and then starts counting.
+Terminal stop for a while and then restarts counting.
 To repeat the previous step and continue to stop node number 8
 ```
 docker-compose stop re8
 ```